expressjs/expressjs.com/_includes/readmes/morgan.md

 ##### dev

 Concise output colored by response status for development use.
-The `:status` token will be colored red for server error codes, yellow for client error codes, cyan for redirection codes, and uncolored for all other codes.
+The `:status` token will be colored green for success codes, red for server error codes, yellow for client error codes, cyan for redirection codes, and uncolored for information codes.

 ```
 :method :url :status :response-time ms - :res[content-length]